mvr/CatForce/README.md

 an example.

 **Filters**: one can use several filters.
 Every filter will be checked if successful catalyst was found.
-Each filter will assume live cells in `rle` and dead cell in close proximity neighbourhood to the pattern in `rle`.
+Each filter will select for patterns matching the live cells in `rle` and dead cells in close proximity neighbourhood to the live cells in `rle`.

 <!-- Combining Results -->
 <!-- --- -->